 Post Event – Music for attendees’ departure from the venue.

-Reception – Music for socialising, eating and drinking
+Reception – Music for socialising, eating and drinking and/or dancing.

-Lessons: I teach Highland pipes, Borderpipes, Smallpipes and flute/whistle for beginners and up.
+I teach Highland pipes, Borderpipes, Smallpipes and flute/whistle for beginners and up.
 Depending on location and Covid restrictions lessons can be conducted in person or by Zoom or Skype.